A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Introduction

-Preliminary results introducing a subset of the automated robotic grasp benchmarking pipeline and a comparative evaluation of three grippers under varied conditions were first reported in \cite{Moniesha2025}.
-The work presented here represents the complete, comprehensive realisation of benchmarking research, including new scientific findings through expanded hardware, metrics, and validation.
-It takes an important step toward investigating the effects of vision score, object quality, and environmental-complexity–related metrics on evaluation performance.
-We evaluate their combined influence using three distinct performance measures, which strengthens the generalisability of the proposed benchmarking framework for use beyond food-waste sorting and across diverse cluttered environments.
-To summarise, our contributions are as follows: \begin{itemize} \item We introduce a novel benchmarking framework to evaluate the performance of grasping modalities while extracting inorganic contaminants from food waste, incorporating object, vision, and environment-related pre-grasp metrics tested through a real-world grasp benchmarking pipeline. \item We present a systematic and in-depth comparative performance evaluation of three uni-modal grippers across four high-fidelity environmental scenes to identify how different grasping modes respond to diverse object categories in cluttered food waste scenes, providing valuable insights into the potential for cross-category grasping. \item We provide a comprehensive analysis of how pre-grasp conditions affect overall grasp performance and their significant relationships. \item We present a comparative evaluation of grasp failure modes and the impact of pre-grasp conditions on failure cases. \end{itemize}
+To summarise, our contributions are as follows: \begin{itemize} \item We introduce a comprehensive grasping-in-clutter (GIC) performance benchmark to evaluate the applicability of mainstream grasping modalities in extracting inorganic contaminants from food waste, through deliberation of object, pose and surrounding-related pre-grasp conditions to realize their impact on the physical performance of grasping modalities tested under a sensor-integrated real-world grasp benchmarking pipeline. \item We present a systematic and in-depth comparative performance evaluation of three uni-modal grippers across four high-fidelity cluttered scenes to identify how mainstream grasping modalities respond to diverse object categories in cluttered food waste scenes, providing valuable insights into the potential for cross-category grasping. \item We provide a comprehensive analysis of how pre-grasp conditions affect overall grasp performance of grasping modalities and their significant relationships. \item We present a comparative analysis of grasp failure modes and examine how pre-grasp conditions contribute to failure cases \end{itemize}